Towards Practical Encrypted Network Traffic Pattern Matching for Secure Middleboxes: Related Work

 {\bf Pattern matching on encrypted data.} In the literature, some theoretical work also investigates pattern matching on encrypted data.
 A recent scheme~\cite{Desmoulins2018} based on cryptographic pairing achieves a constant communication overhead to the packet size.
+Also, it supports secure pattern matching in a multi-session environment since it is based on the public-key encryption scheme.
 Unfortunately, such a theoretical design still introduces unaffordable bandwidth overhead in practice, i.e., $64\times$ larger than the original traffic.
 Besides, the pairing based matching operation is too slow to be deployed in traffic processing.
 A detailed comparison can be found in Section~\ref{sec:eva}.

 Some early studies are working on substring matching~\cite{chase2015substring,hahn2018practical}.
 Those studies focus on different application scenarios, where a long string is encrypted and stored at the server, and later a substring (pattern) query will be issued to be processed against the long string for matching.